LazloSteele/p-hw-2.1_LazloSteele/README.md

 This project is a minimal web application intended to fulfill a class assignment for PPCC CSC2025-2H1.
 This assignment is to create a program in any high level language to convert integers of the decimal, hexadecimal, or binary variety to any of the other types mentioned.
-The app is containerized using Docker for portability, is built with Python 3.11, and runs on a Uvicorn ASGI server, and uses FastAPI for its API.
+The app is containerized using Docker for portability, is built with Python 3.11, and runs on an Uvicorn ASGI server, and uses FastAPI for its API.

 ## Features